Future-House/paper-qa/README.md

 This is a minimal package for doing question and answering from PDFs or text files (which can be raw HTML).
 It strives to give very good answers, with no hallucinations, by grounding responses with in-text citations.

-By default, it uses [OpenAI Embeddings](https://platform.openai.com/docs/guides/embeddings) with a vector DB called [FAISS](https://github.com/facebookresearch/faiss) to embed and search documents.
+By default, it uses [OpenAI Embeddings](https://platform.openai.com/docs/guides/embeddings) with a simple numpy vector DB to embed and search documents.
 However, via [langchain](https://github.com/hwchase17/langchain) you can use open-source models or embeddings (see details below).

 paper-qa uses the process shown below: